vstinner/misc/cpython/pep-lvalue.rst

 evolving CPython internals and to ease the C API implementation on other Python implementation.

-In practice, projects impacted by these incompatible changes should only have to make two changes:
+In practice, the majority of projects impacted by these incompatible changes should only have to make two changes:

 * Replace ``Py_TYPE(obj) = new_type;``
   with ``Py_SET_TYPE(obj, new_type);``.